-annotations (at).
-Each logical formula, fm, has associated another four identifiers.
-The first one is a global unique id for the logical formula (guid, which can simplify reification, and make the code more compact).
-The second identifier is the global unique identifier of the CSpace where they were created (sguid, which attaches provenance to a logical formula), the third one is a version global unique identifier (vguid) that identifies each version of a logical formula, and the forth identifier (mguid) is the identifier of the member of the CSpace that stores the tuple.
+Ideally, fm is a first order logical formula.
+However, limitations imposed by applications and/or members of the CSpace can restrict fm to less expressive formalism (like description logics, horn logic formulas and even RDF triples).
+The field type identifies in which formal language has fm been defined (e.g. fol, shiq_dl, horn_fol, dlp, etc).
+Unlike the Semantic Web, the current proposal of the CSpaces' semantic data model does not commit to a specific formal language until an exhaustive evaluation of use cases determines which languages are most appropriate for CSpaces.
+The field subspace defines a subset of the CSpace in which each tuple belongs.
+Currently, there are seven different subspaces defined for each CSpace: domain theory (dth), metadata (mtd), instance (itc), trust and security (tas), mapping and transformation rules (mtr), annotations (ant), and subscriptions/advertisements (sba).
+The field guid is a global unique id14 for the logical formula (which can simplify reification, and make the code more compact).
+The sguid field is the global unique identifier of the CSpace where they were created (which attaches provenance to a logical formula).
+The field vguid is a version global unique identifier that distinguishes each version of a logical formula.
+The field (mguid) is the identifier of the member of the CSpace that stores the tuple.
 Given that each member of a CSpace has a reputation score, mguid can help to measure the degree of trustworthiness of each of the logical statements that are stored in a CSpace.